-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2024 and 2023 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Three months Ended December 31, 2024 and 2023 (Expressed in Canadian dollars) - unaudited

 5. Acquisition (continued)

 The higher of 1) \$0.15 and 2) the Discounted Market Price as defined in the policies of the TSX Venture Exchange at closing on the date prior to the issuance the applicable Earnout Shares.
 Discounted Market Price is defined as: